Flat Rate VAT Scheme

 It’s possible that this scheme may not remain beneficial possibly as Business’s begin to incur more Vatable expenses so the scheme can be left voluntarily.
 If already in the scheme, then a turnover limit of £230,000 must not be exceeded otherwise a new scheme must be used.

 John Smith has started a new business as a Health and Safety officer who accesses offshore oil rigs all around the countries coastlines.
 He is very busy and has a full calendar of work and charges £2000+Vat a week.

-He has recently purchased a Van for £1800+Vat to help him get around easier, he can never trust the trains to run on time.
+John has recently purchased a Van for £1800+Vat to help him get around easier, he can never trust the trains to run on time.

-This Vat quarter runs from January – March.
+This VAT quarter runs from January – March.

 His VAT return would be compiled as follows.

 As his only expense is his fuel he will be classed as a limited cost trader and have a percentage of 16.5.

 The total cost of the Van £2,160 is above the threshold of £2000 so VAT can be reclaimed.